A CHRISTMAS STORY

 He walks to the tree and pulls out all the other special and mysterious deliveries that arrived on their doorstep somehow over the past 11 nights and he arranges the scene.
 He places the small brown box in the middle and looks up at his wife and smiles.
-He gets up, kisses again on the forehead.
-“I love you dear.
+He gets up, kisses her again on the forehead, looks at his weatch and says, “I love you dear.
 I should be off work by 7.”

 Dad leaves the house and drives to work for his night shift at the shop.